acuvity/minibridge/README.md

     mb2 -- stdio --> mcpserver
 ```

-## Acuvity Integration
+## Policer Integration

 While Minibridge already offers advanced features such as strong client
 authentication and native WebSocket support, it can be further enhanced through
-integration with the Acuvity Platform.
-This integration unlocks a range of
+integration with a Policer.
+A Policer is responsible for:
-additional capabilities, including:

 * User authentication
 * Role-based user authorization